No immediate surge of Chinese tourists expected after re-opening

 China's National Health Commission announced on Monday that inbound travellers would no longer have to go into quarantine from Jan 8.
 There are no official restrictions on Chinese people going abroad but the new rule will make it much easier for them to return home.

-China was the world's largest outbound tourism market before Covid shut down global travel, with its overseas visitors spending $127.5 billion on travel in 2019.
+China was the world's largest outbound tourism market before Covid shut down global travel, with its overseas visitors spending US$127.5 billion on travel in 2019.

 Airlines are drawing up plans to expand their services but ordinary Chinese and travel agencies suggest that a return to anything like normal will take some time.